-BALABA: JURNAL LITBANG PENGENDALIAN PENYAKIT BERSUMBER BINATANG BANJARNEGARA is a journal aims to be a leading peer-reviewed platform and an authoritative source of information.
-We publish research article or literature review focused on exclusively articles on vector borne disease such as malaria, DHF, filaria, chikungunya, leptospirosis, etc as well as related topics that has neither been published elsewhere in any language, nor is it under review for publication anywhere.
-This following statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor, the reviewer, and the publisher (Vector and Animal Borne Disease Control Unit of Banjarnegara).
+Jurnal Kesehatan Reproduksi (e-ISSN 2354-8762, p-SSN 2087-703X) is a journal aims to be a leading peer-reviewed platform and an authoritative source of information.
+We publish original research papers, review articles and case studies focused on reproductive health as well as related topics that has neither been published elsewhere in any language, nor is it under review for publication elsewhere.
+This following statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor, the reviewer, and the publisher (Centre for Health Research and Development - NIHRD).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Duties of Authors

 - Reporting Standards: Authors should present an accurate account of the original research performed as well as an objective discussion of its significance.
 Researchers should present their results honestly and without fabrication, falsification or inappropriate data manipulation.
 A manuscript should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Manuscripts should follow the submission guidelines of the journal.